-Our mission is to connect wildlife and wild spaces to people.
+Connecting wildlife and wild spaces to people.

-This serves as our guiding force and the source of our continued motivation to achieve our vision of creating a better world for us all.
+Our mission serves as our guiding force and the source of our continued motivation to achieve our vision of creating a better world for us all.
 By providing our guests with encounters and opportunities to make memorable connections with wildlife and setting their experience with conservation teachings, the Washington Park Zoo aims to inspire and empower visitors of all ages to take action on behalf of wildlife in their own backyard and around the world.

-The Washington Park Zoo is opened seasonally from April until the end of October and welcomes more than 100,000 guests yearly.
+The Washington Park Zoo is open seasonally from April until the end of October and welcomes more than 100,000 guests yearly.
 Our dedicated staff and volunteers are always striving to provide unparalleled care, educational experiences, and support for local and global conservation efforts.
 We invite everyone to join us for a memorable day at the WPZoo.
 Or, if you share our passion and vision, please become a member or donor so that our animals and staff can continue their work on behalf of wild animals and wild places around the world.

 The Washington Park Zoo will create a unique, family-friendly experience that offers fun ways to learn about animals.
 Our approach will be demonstrated by